-If narrowing in on a single, successful business idea for your small town is stressing you out, don’t worry.
+If you want to start a business, but are having a hard time narrowing your list down to a single, successful business idea for your small town, don’t worry.
 We’ve got your back.

 1. Coffee Shop and Bar